javalent/Javalents-Plugins/Markdown Attributes/Organization Classes.md

 ---
-aliases:
-  - Markdown Attributes for Organization
+aliases: [Markdown Attributes for Organization, Organization Classes, HTML IDs, List Classes, Table Classes]
-  - Organization Classes
-  - HTML IDs
-  - List Classes
-  - Table Classes
 description: This page provides an overview of the Organization Styling
 permalink: attributes/organization
 publish: true
-tags:
+tags: [Attributes/Organization]
-  - Attributes/Organization
 ---

-# Organization Classes
+# Organization classes

 Markdown Attributes can be applied to individual HTML IDs, lists, and tables to enable custom styling and formatting of these elements.
 This approach eliminates the need to apply specific div classes to each individual table, thus allowing for more efficient organization and management of the content.

-## HTML IDs
+## Html ids

 Markdown Attributes can be *applied* to HTML ID's as well.